 Different types of audits and reviews for nonprofits

-Independent financial audit: A certified public accountant (CPA) examines your organization's financial statements to determine whether they fairly represent your financial position according to generally accepted accounting principles (GAAP).
+Independent financial audit: A certified public accountant (CPA) examines your organization’s financial statements to determine whether they fairly represent your financial position according to generally accepted accounting principles (GAAP).
 This is the most comprehensive type of audit.
-A nonprofit audit is a review conducted by an independent auditor who evaluates whether the financial statements fairly present your organization's financial situation.
+A nonprofit audit is a review conducted by an independent auditor who evaluates whether the financial statements fairly present your organization’s financial situation, and external audits provide independent verification of these financial statements.

 Single Audit (A-133): Required for nonprofits that expend $750,000 or more in federal funding during a fiscal year.
 Nonprofits need to conduct an independent audit under these federal requirements.
 This audit focuses specifically on federal grant compliance and internal financial controls.